SimonLaub/Scheme_Introduction/README.md

 Introduction to Scheme programming.

 Misc Scheme files used in introduction to Scheme programming course.

-Exercution in the Racket environment.
+Execution in the Racket environment.